chenfushan/library-for-alps/README.md

 ## C++ library
 - MD5 is a tool for encrypt a string by md5 algorithm

+- RandNum is a tool for get a int rand number

 ## Shell library

 - http\_vist.sh is for visit the url in url.conf